 If you have recently downloaded and installed Linux Mint, we have a list of things you should do after installing it.
-Linux Mint is perhaps the best Linux distribution you can choose if you’re a newcomer into the Linux world.
-Linux Mint is right up there with Ubuntu as one of the most user-friendly Linux distros.
-Mint takes this a step further, especially for Windows users because it’s going to feel a lot more familiar than Ubuntu.
-That’s thanks in large parts to the default Cinnamon desktop environment too.
+Linux Mint is probably the best Linux distribution you can choose if you’re a newcomer.
+Linux Mint is there with Ubuntu as one of the most user-friendly Linux distros.
+Mint takes this a step further, especially for Windows users because it feels more familiar than Ubuntu.
+That’s thanks in large part to the default Cinnamon desktop environment too.
 Yet, there are a few things that you should do right away after installing Linux Mint 19.

-Named “Tara”, Linux Mint 19 comes in a few official flavors which include a MATE version and an Xfce version.
-Since Cinnamon is the original Linux Mint desktop, we’ll mostly be focusing on that.
+Named “Tara”, Linux Mint 19 comes in a few official flavors including a MATE version and an Xfce version.
+Since Cinnamon is the original Linux Mint desktop, we’ll mostly focus on that.

 1. Update the system